Redis Storage

 // This is NOT atomic across both updates

-await stateStore.updateStatus(runId, 'completed');
+await stateStore.updateStatus(sessionId, 'completed');

 // If process crashes between these, state may be inconsistentMemory Usage